Beer & Co. – What we do and How we do it

 Our approach often starts with a review of the company – to confirm the quality of assets and management to be able to attract finance when presented in an appropriate way.

 Our first step is to undertake a detailed research report.
-From this we will gain a good understanding of the company in a way that we can effectively sell it and offer appropriate and targeted advice.
+From this we will gain a good understanding of the company in a way that we can effectively offer appropriate and targeted advice.
 The research will be distributed and will be used as the basis for further advising regarding:

 - Secondary raisings, especially focussing on SPPs, which tap the existing shareholder base but require proper support to ensure a good take-up

 - Corporate support and advising on sources of funding other than public equity